IronAvenger11-prog/DeepRLcar/README.md

 3. **Combined Reward**: Combining proximity and progress rewards to strike the perfect balance between precision and progress.

-## Code Variations

-In pursuit of the ultimate racing agent, I've explored multiple variations of the reward functions.
-Here's a glimpse of the code variants I've developed:

-- [Proximity-Based Reward](code/proximity_based_reward.py): Rewarding the agent based on its proximity to the track center.
-- [Progress-Based Reward](code/progress_based_reward.py): Rewarding the agent based on its progress along the track.
-- [Combined Reward](code/combined_reward.py): Combining proximity and progress rewards for a comprehensive training experience.

 ## Getting Started

 Want to take a spin with my code?
 Follow these simple steps: